UCL-MIRSG/.github/profile/README.md

 > software as well as providing solutions for storage and curation of data.

-The medical imaging research software group (MIRSG) is a subgroup of the Research Software Development group (RSDG) at UCL jointly run with Neil Oxtoby at the Centre for Medical Imaging Computing (CMIC) and collaborating closely with the UCLH Clinical Research Informatics Unit.
+The medical imaging research software group (MIRSG) is a subgroup of the Advanced Research Computing (ARC) Centre's Collaborations team, and is run as a joint initiative with the Centre for Medical Image Computing (CMIC).

 The MIRSG aims to support the medical imaging research community by: